 This means full length ball gowns for the ladies, but when it comes to choosing the colour the options are endless – this year’s must-have colour or perhaps classic black?
-It’s up to you, but you should bear in mind that white dresses are traditionally worn by the debutantes of the opening committee and young ladies.
+It’s up to you, but you should bear in mind that white dresses are traditionally the preserve of debutantes and younger ladies.

 If you choose a sleeveless dress, we recommend teaming it with a stole or bolero jacket.
-Opera gloves, ideally matched to the colour of your dress, lend an additional air of elegance to your appearance – they are not mandatory, however.
+Opera gloves, preferably matched to the colour of your dress, lend an additional air of elegance to your appearance – they are not mandatory, however.
 The length of the glove should be coordinated with the drop of the sleeve of your dress.
 If you opt for a shoulder free cut then it is perfectly acceptable for the glove to extend beyond the elbow.
 As a general rule of thumb: the longer the sleeve the shorter the glove.

-Gentlemen are required to wear tails ("White tie"), tuxedo ("Black tie") or gala uniform.
+Gentlemen are required to wear tails (white tie), a tuxedo (black tie) or gala uniform.

-Here, “tails” means a morning jacket with rounded tails hanging well down at the back, trousers held up with braces/suspenders, a white dress shirt, and a low-cut cotton pique waistcoat, usually in white.
+Here, “tails” means a morning jacket with rounded tails hanging well down at the back, trousers held up with braces (suspenders), a white dress shirt, and a low-cut cotton pique waistcoat, usually in white.
 The outfit is completed by a white bow tie and black patent leather shoes (no laces).
 Elegant pocket watches should be worn in preference to wrist watches.